shukriadams/markupdiffjs/README.md

-# MarkupDiff.js
+# MarkupDiffjs

-MarkupDiff.js is a NodeJs tool for detecting differences in markup.
+MarkupDiffjs is a NodeJs tool for detecting differences in markup.
 It is built around a workflow style wherein markup is organized into discreet modules.
-Frontend developers create markup in one codebase (normally a frontend rapid prototyping environment), and backend developers mirror that markup in a separate codebase (normally a deep stack like a content management system).
+One team creates markup in a codebase (normally a frontend rapid prototyping environment), and another team re-implements that markup in a separate codebase (normally a deep stack like a content management system).
 Detecting markup changes in this scenario can be difficult, and this tool helps to assist with that.

 ## Assumptions

-Your markup is stored in HTML files, with <html> and <body> elements.
-This is mostly to satisfy parsing by JSDOM, which will add a body element to any dom that doesn't already have one.
+Your markup is stored in HTML files.

-Your markup is modular, you are willing to delimit your modules with some kind of inline comment, and you can give your modules a unique name.
+Your markup is modular, you are willing to delimit your modules with some kind of inline comment, and you can give your modules unique names.

     <!--module:MyModule -->
     <div>